[Feature] Define different exit codes to make CI/CD scripting easier

 I would like to ask @mxschmitt to transform your request for the

-based on jest) supports only exit code 1 if at least one test has been failed by expectation failing.
+@playwright/testbased on jest) supports only exit code 1 if at least one test has been failed by expectation failing.
 I do research on exit codes in nodejs and the best way - do not to break backward compatibility.
 But in the case of a new implementation test runner - I suggest to use exit codes > 14.
-E.g.1
+E.g.1)@joeflan for your purpose I would like to recommend wrap using script and capture error using bash/cmd.

 Example